okfn/opendefinition/source/open-definition-dev.markdown

 ##### 1.1.8 Application to Any Purpose

 The **license** *must* allow use, redistribution, modification and compilation, by any person or group of persons, for any purpose.
-These rights *must* apply independently of other legal agreements, without any obligation to agree to additional terms.

-    LV: On re-reading, I'm not sure the "independently of other legal agreements" is quite right; it is broader than the old equivalent language and would prohibit (say) CC 4.0, which reserves rights not explicitly included in the license.
+_Comment: The license must not restrict anyone from making use of the work in a specific field of endeavor.
+For example, it may not restrict the work from being used in a business, or from being used for genetic research._

+_Comment: The major intent of this clause is to prohibit license traps that prevent open material from being used commercially.
+We want commercial users to join our community, not feel excluded from it._

+_Comment: this is adapted from item 6 of the OSD._

     HL: formerly addressed by "8.
 No Discrimination Against Fields of Endeavor"
-    HL: this seems redundant given that it's covered already in 1.1.1 and 1.1.6.
-The second line in this requirement is new.
-I would like to remove this clause entirely if possible and consider the 2nd line in a future release.

 #### 1.2 Acceptable Conditions